 You're not alone!
 Ask a librarian for help.
-A librarian is always on duty, so never hesitate to drop by the front desk or give us a call!
+Never hesitate to drop by the front desk or give us a call!

 Break time is a good time for snack time.
 Drink water and eat healthy snacks.
 Fruit and nuts are great for long-lasting energy.
 Staying nourished and hydrated will allow your brain to function at a high level.
 You are more than welcome to bring food and drinks into the library.
 Just keep them in covered containers and away from our computers.
 And be sure to let us know if there is a spill.
 Thanks!

 Avoid distractions.
 Put the phone away.
 Don't check social media or emails.
 Use a blocking app, if necessary.

 Exercise.
 Don't just tie yourself to a chair for hours on end.
 Keeping your body active will help keep your mind active.
 Walk, dance, jog, bike.
 Get your heart rate up for at least 20 minutes a day.
 The library also has two FitDesks on our 1st floor.

 Take time to be calm and reflect every morning and before an exam or presentation.
 It's important to keep a positive attitude and clear mind.
 You will have success if you believe in yourself.

 Manage your study time.
 Think about which projects and tests need more study time and balance your time accordingly.

 Presentations: record yourself and watch it back with a critical eye.
 It can be weird to watch, but you'll catch yourself making errors, falling back on physical ticks, or using filler words.